 Warning!
-The 256MB DIMMs represented above are REGISTERED memory chips.
-DO NOT use registered and non-registered memory chips simultaneously!
+The 256MB DIMMs represented in the table are REGISTERED important memory chips.
+DO NOT use registered and nonregistered memory chips simultaneously!
 (Check with your memory dealer for more information).
+See www.tyan.com for latest memory compatibility information.

 Cache Memory